mdenault/Salesforce-Native-Data-Dictionary/README.md

 Depending on the complexity of your org, and how busy it and its infrastructure are at the moment, a run of the tool to populate data can take anywhere from 10 minutes to several hours.

-Initiate a test run by opening the Developer Console and executing the following anonymous Apex:
+Initiate a test run by executing the following anonymous Apex:

 ```
 ddObjectProcess ddproc = new ddObjectProcess();